Sakhee89/sakhee-server/README.md

 ## Summary

-This project was developed using node.js and postgres.
+This API project was developed using node.js and postgres.
 It has a similar functuality of a read world backend service (such as Reddit) that provides information to the front end architecture.

 ## Installation & Setup